Visiting the Mackay Highlands Great Walk safely

 Climate and weather

 Walking is recommended between April and September to avoid wet and dry weather extremes.
 Be prepared for track closures in times of high fire danger.

 The region's dry season occurs during winter (June to August), with average temperatures from 10°C to 20°C.

 Fuel and supplies

-Fuel and supplies are available at Mackay, Proserpine and Finch Hatton.
+Fuel and supplies are available at Mackay, Proserpine, Finch Hatton and Nebo.
 For more information see the tourism information links.